emillen/hill_cipher/README.md

 ### HillCipher

 HillCipher.sh takes three arguments:
-The file containing the encryption matrix 'K', the file containing the message 'M', and the file 'C' to save the cipher text in.
+The file containing the encryption matrix _'K'_, the file containing the message _'M'_, and the file _'C'_ to save the cipher text in.
 Example:

 ```bash
 ./HillCipher.sh K M C